Incoterms and Customs: EXW vs FCA, DAP, DDU and DDP

 Conclusion: Incoterms are customs strategy, not logistics cosmetics

 Choosing the right Incoterm has a direct impact on how far you can digitize and automate your operations.
-With the right digital workflows, even complex DDP models and clean FCA setups become manageable: upload the data, generate the customs declaration digitally, and let the goods move across the border without interruption.
+With the right digital workflows, DDP and FCA processes become more manageable: receive structured data, prepare customs declarations digitally, and reduce avoidable interruptions at the border.

 Be honest: For all of your current international orders, do you know exactly who is legally carrying the responsibility for the customs declaration?
 It is worth reviewing those delivery terms carefully.